-(b) Medical Applications and Measurement Sciences
+d) Medical Applications and Measurement Sciences

-The research is designed to develop the beneficial applications of nuclear and other energy-related technologies for bio-medical research, medical diagnosis and treatment.
-The objectives are: (1) to utilize innovative radiochemistry to develop new radiotracers for medical research, clinical diagnosis and treatment; (2) to develop the next generation of non-invasive nuclear medicine instrumentation technologies, such as positron emission tomography; (3) to develop advanced imaging detection instrumentation capable of high resolution from the sub-cellular to the clinical level; (4) to utilize the unique resources of the DOE in engineering, physics, chemistry and computer sciences to develop the basic tools to be used in biology and medicine, particularly in imaging sciences, photo-optics and biosensors.
+The research related to medical sciences is designed to develop the beneficial applications of nuclear and other energy-related technologies for bio-medical research, medical diagnosis and treatment.
+The objectives are: (1) to utilize innovative radiochemistry to develop new radiotracers for medical research, clinical diagnosis and treatment, (2) to develop the next generation of non-invasive nuclear medicine instrumentation technologies, such as positron emission tomography, (3) to develop advanced imaging detection instrumentation capable of high resolution from the subcellular to the whole body level, (4) to utilize the unique resources of the DOE in engineering, physics, chemistry and computer sciences to develop the basic tools to be used in biology and medicine, particularly in imaging sciences, photo-optics and biosensors.